Whether you live 20 minutes or 20 miles away from campus, here are some tips to help you start out the fall semester strong.

 Boulder is a friendly, welcoming place to live!
 Here are some safety tips and reminders about living in the Boulder community.

-- Meet your neighbors.
-Introduce yourself to your neighbors and exchange phone numbers.
+Meet your neighbors.
+Introduce yourself to your neighbors and exchange contact information.
 Ask your neighbors to watch your house and collect your mail when you're out of town.